As your MP, I'm working hard to push for meaningful change, both in our community and across the country.

 Our new Labour government will be improving access to health services right across Hemel, including the general hospital, GPs and dentists, and deliver proper urgent care and local services.

-I am committed to rebuilding Hemel Hospital with an ambitious range of services.
-You can see my full commitment here.
+I am committed to pushing for the proposed Health Campus to be as ambitious as possible.
+You can see my full response here.

 You can see my latest update on Hemel Community Hospital here.